claytin97/CSE455-Final_Project/index.md

 ### What problems did you encounter?
 We have attempted to use large and sophisticated neural network models such as ResNeXt 50 and 101 to improve our classification task accuracy.
 However, due to the technical resource contraints (GPU memory is limited for Google colab and Kaggle notebook), we were not able to fine tune the pre-trained model.

 In addition, the Kaggle Dog Breed Identification competition dataset was not well prepared for directly using dataloaders to load the data samples and labels for training.
-We needed to spend a significant amount of time figuring out how to access the data and transform the data in order to train our neural network models.
+We needed to spend a significant amount of time figuring out how to organized the data images and transform the dataset in order to train our neural network models.

 ### Are there next steps you would take if you kept working on the project?
+We would like to look into more sophisticated data augmentation techniques to make our model perform better on unseen data.
+We would also like to experiment with neural network ensemble to examine the effects of such technique on improving our classification accuracy.

 ### How does your approach differ from others?
 Was that beneficial?